 We call it Children’s Formation.
-We offer it during the two Sunday services, 9:15am-10:15am.
+We offer it between the two Sunday services, 9:15am-10:15am.
 If you are new to our programs, please sign up your children in advance, here: Registration Form.
 You can sign up multiple children on one form.

 What’s offered in Christian Formation?